 #3.
 Cultural centers and nonprofits

 All across the country, there are a number of nonprofits and cultural centers ready to help those with diverse identities make college a reality.
-Whether you identify as a member of a particular culture or ethnicity, LGBTQ, undocumented, differently abled, or more, there may be scholarships for you.
+Whether you identify as a member of a particular culture or ethnicity, LGBTQ, an immigrant, a person with disabilities, or more, there may be scholarships for you.

 As you search for scholarships, go beyond local.
 Include state and national-level nonprofits, too.
 Need extra help in your search?
-Contact our Diversity Centers here at CSU for tips and advice.
+Contact our Cultural Resource Centers here at CSU for tips and advice.

 #4.
 Religious organizations